JeffersonAlvarez16/codex/README.md

 ## Automatic Training Example
 The script `auto_betting_tool.py` downloads recent seasons from the [openfootball](https://github.com/openfootball/football.json) dataset.
-Specify the competition code with `--competition` (e.g. `en.1` for the Premier League, `es.1` for La Liga).
+You can optionally specify the competition code with `--competition` (e.g.
+`en.1` for the Premier League).
+If omitted, the script tries to guess the competition by searching common leagues and tournaments.
 Team names **must** be written exactly as in the dataset (usually in English).
-If you request international matches, use the appropriate competition code like `worldcup`.
+For international matches you may pass codes like `worldcup`.
 Example:

 ```bash
 python auto_betting_tool.py "Manchester United" "Chelsea" 2021-05-01 --competition en.1